PHOTOX/ABIN/README.md

 1. What is ABIN?
 ----------------

 ABIN is a program for performing ab initio molecular dynamics.
 It was designed specifically to deal with quantum nuclear effects.
-It can do path integral simulations and also utilizes recently developed quantum thermostat based on General Langevin equation.
+It can do path integral simulations and also utilizes quantum thermostat based on General Langevin equation.
 It can also simulate non-adiabatic events using Surface-hoping algorithm.

 The basic philosophy of this program is simple.
 While the program itself handles the propagation of the system according to the equations of motion, the forces and energies are taken from the external electronic structure program such as ORCA or TeraChem.
 The call to the chosen external program is handled via a simple shell script.
-Therefore, writing a new interface is rather straightforward and can be done without any changes to the ABIN code or ab initio code.
+Therefore, writing a new interface is rather straightforward and can be done without any changes to ABIN or the ab initio code.

 The code is provided under the GNU General Public License.
 A full text of the license can be found in the file LICENCE.